fercsi/crypt5tudy/doc/asn1.md

 | 36 | RELATIVE OID IRI  | P    |   ❌  |

 P: Primitive
-C: Constructive
+C: Constructed

-Also note, that there are no constraints in this solution, including the basic definitions.
-There is no check  against usage mistakes, but if you use this  tool correctly, the results  will be correct.
-E.g.  it is your responsibility to set correct strings in a `PRINTABLE STRING` object.
+Also  note, that  there are  no constraints  in this  solution, including  the object types' basic definition.
+There is  no check against usage mistakes, but if you  use this  tool properly,  the results will  be correct,  DER formatted objects.
+E.g.  it  is  your  responsibility  to  set  correct  strings  in  a `PrintableString` object.
-TODO ✅ | ❌